Peeling back the red tape and freeing up social workers

 There has always been an uneasy relationship between bureaucracy and social work.
-If there are too few processes and procedures, then social workers may not feel safe; too many and social workers spend all their time filling in forms not with families and children.
+If there are too few processes and procedures, then social workers may not feel safe; too many, and social workers spend all their time filling in forms and not with families and children.

-Colin Foster, chief executive of Northamptonshire Children’s Trust (NCT) is very clear that Northamptonshire has, for many years, tied up its social workers in too much red tape.
+Colin Foster, chief executive of Northamptonshire Children’s Trust (NCT), is very clear that the county has, for many years, tied up its social workers in too much red tape.
 So much so that he is convinced many left simply because they felt unable to be good social workers.

 “Bureaucracy was one of the biggest problems here.
 For example, we used to have a rigid system when it came to auditing cases – to the point where more time was spent thinking about the audit itself rather than the impact of the practice on children and families.